fshpsmgc/aspxgridview-how-to-implement-cascading-comboboxes-in-batch-edit-mode-t124512/Readme.md

 ## On Server: Setup and Handle a Callback

-On the server, create a handler that filters the items in the secondary combo box and assign as the secondary editor's [Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event handler
+Create a handler that filters the items in the secondary combo box and assign as the secondary editor's [Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event handler.

 ### Filter the Secondary Combo Box Values

-Handle the secondary combo box column's server-side [Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event that fires in response to a call to the client-side [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientComboBox.PerformCallback(parameter)) method.
-In the handler, use the event argument's [Parameter](https://docs.devexpress.com/AspNet/DevExpress.Web.CallbackEventArgsBase.Parameter) property to obtain the primary combo box column's selected value passed from the client side.
-Use this value to filter the secondary combo box column's data source.

 Handle the server-side [Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event for the secondary combo box column (this event fires in response to a client-side [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientComboBox.PerformCallback(parameter)) method call).
 In the event handler, use the [Parameter](https://docs.devexpress.com/AspNet/DevExpress.Web.CallbackEventArgsBase.Parameter) event property to obtain the primary column's value from the client side.
 Filter the secondary combobox's data source based on this value.